-While there are may different types of arthritis, they all share 2 things in common – joint pain and inflammation!
+While there are many different types of arthritis, they all share 2 things in common – joint pain and inflammation!

-Joint inflammation and pain is not a fun thing.
+Joint inflammation and pain are not fun things.
 Foods that cause inflammation may aggravate joint disease – this is one reason it’s so important to follow an anti-inflammatory diet.

 Knowing which foods may worsen this condition can really help reduce your pain and suffering.
-Read on to find out more on the top 5 trigger foods for arthritis.
+Read on to find out more about the top 5 trigger foods for arthritis.

 Processed and Fried Foods

 Fried chicken may taste good, but may not be your best friend if you have inflammation.
 Processed foods and fried foods contain trans fatty acids as a preservative which can not only trigger inflammation but also harm your cardiovascular system.